Read on as we explain:

 - Beta-Hydroxybutyric Acid (also known as Beta Hydroxybuyrate or BHB).
 Other chemical names include 3-hydroxybutyric acid or 3-hydroxybutyrate.

 It is important to note that BHB is not a ketone.
 This is because it contains a reactive OH-group in place of where the bound oxygen should be.
 You can see this in the diagram below.
-Yet, BHB still acts like a ketone in the body and converts into energy.This is similar to the ketones acetoacetate and acetone.
+However, BHB still acts like a ketone in the body and converts into energy.This is similar to the other ketones acetoacetate and acetone.

 What is Ketogenesis?